 I am Professor of Accounting, Governance and Society and Director of the Centre for the Analysis of Investment Risk at the Alliance Manchester Business School.
-I joined AMBS in April 2020, after having held a Chair in Accounting, Governance and Social innovation at the University of Edinburgh Business School at the University of Edinburgh where I also was Dean of Special Projects at the College of Arts, Humanities and Social Sciences until April 2018.
+I joined AMBS in April 2020, after having held a Chair in Accounting, Governance and Social innovation at the University of Edinburgh Business School, where I also was Dean of Special Projects at the College of Arts, Humanities and Social Sciences until April 2018.
 I am also an Associate Fellow at the Saïd Business School of the University of Oxford, where I am still Honorary Senior Research Fellow at Italian Studies at Oxford, which I co-founded while being there as Reader in Accounting at the Saïd Business School (in association with an Official Studentship, i.e. fellowship, at Christ Church).
 I have been serving on the Thought Leadership and Ethics Committee of the AICPA-CIMA for a few years and I now Chair the Corporate Reporting Development Panel.
 I currently serve on the ‘Cost Estimation and Planning’ Panel of the UK Ministry of Defence, reporting to the MoD Secretary of State.
 In 2019-20, I was a Member of the Advisory Group on the Future of Corporate Reporting at the Financial Reporting Council.

 My academic journey begun at the University of Palermo, where I graduated in Economics and Management before pursuing my doctoral studies at the University of Catania.
 After my doctorate, I was awarded a Marie Curie Fellowship by the European Commission to pursue studies on management control system in large multinational organisations at the School of Accounting and Finance at the University of Manchester.
 I then moved to the University Carlos III of Madrid, as assistant professor, and to Oxford as Lecturer and then Reader in Accounting.
 Before joining Edinburgh, I was Professor of Accounting and Management Control at IE Business School, Madrid.

-I have also had visiting and research positions at the Universities of Catania, HEC-Paris, Kyoto, Madrid Carlos III, Manchester, Oxford, Palermo, Siena, Luigi Bocconi of Milan and, as a Fulbright New Century Scholar, at the University of Stanford, where I pursued research on the contours of business education.
+I have also had visiting and research positions at Luigi Bocconi of Milan, the Universities of Catania, HEC-Paris, Kyoto, Madrid Carlos III, Manchester, Oxford, Palermo, Siena, and Sydney, as a Fulbright New Century Scholar, at the University of Stanford, where I pursued research on the contours of business education.

 My research interests are quite diverse but they all relate to how knowledge, and business knowledge in particular, emerges, engages, establish itself as ‘truth’ and informs and relates to decision-making processes.
 Studying accounting is perfect for this purpose as it is nowadays an ubiquitous practice that informs and relates to many aspects of the life of individuals, and the functioning of organisations, economies and societies.